dkoslicki/PressPurt/README.md

 ## R installation

-PressPurtCoreAlg is also avaialable as an R package.
+PressPurtCoreAlg is also available as an R package.
 You'll need to have python and conda installed.

 Install as an R package:

 ```
-install.package("devtools")
+install.packages("devtools")
 devtools::install_github("dkoslicki/PressPurtCoreAlg",
                          ref = "gibbond", build_vignettes = TRUE)
 ```